GSA/fpki-guides/_common/09_faq.md

 ### When will this change occur?

 Tentative time-line:
-- **October 14, 2020**: The Federal PKI Management Authority (FPKIMA) will establish the new Federal Common Policy CA G2
+- **October 14, 2020**: The Federal PKI Management Authority (FPKIMA) established the new Federal Common Policy CA G2
-- **October 15, 2020**: The FPKIMA will issue and distribute a cross certificate issued from the Federal Common Policy CA G2 to the Federal Bridge CA G4
+- **October 15, 2020**: The FPKIMA issued and distributed a cross certificate from the Federal Common Policy CA G2 to the Federal Bridge CA G4
 - **November 18, 2020**: The FPKIMA will issue and distribute certificates to migrate agency and affiliate CAs cross-certified by the Federal Common Policy CA to the Federal Common Policy CA G2
 - **December 2020 to May 2021**: All agencies will need to transition from using the Federal Common Policy CA as a trust anchor to the Federal Common Policy CA G2 *(approximately six months)*
 - **May 2021**: The FPKIMA will decommission the existing Federal Common Policy CA